I3A-NavSys/utrafman_sim/docs/install.md

    >:warning:  U-TRAFMAN simulator has been tested in **MATLAB R2023a**.
 While it might work in other versions, there are no guarantees of compatibility.

-2. Unzip the installer package by running the following commands in your terminal:
+2. In Ubuntu, unzip the installer package by running the following commands in your terminal:
 ```bash
 unzip matlab_R2023a_glnxa64.zip -d matlabinstaller
 cd matlabinstaller
 ```
-3. Execute the installation script with root privileges:
+3. In Windows, execute the installer.
+In Ubuntu, execute the installation script with root privileges:
 ```bash
 sudo ./install
 ```